BRITISH AUSTRALIAN COMMUNITY LITERARY PRIZE

 7. As a copy of the Entry Form can be kept for tax purposes, receipts will not be issued unless requested.

-8. Entries should be typed, one side only, on A4 paper.
+8. If sent by post, entries should be typed, one side only, on A4 paper.
 Entries are assessed in their original submitted versions only.
 No subsequent editorial amendment or resubmission is permitted.

 9. Personal details should not appear on any manuscript, to ensure discretion and fair-dealing in the adjudication process.
 Please supply full details as required on the separate Entry Form.